Does Heartbreak Have an Actual Effect on You?

 Where there is love, there is (unfortunately) heartbreak.
-When a loved one leaves us, no matter how it may be, we feel it very deeply.
-It can feel like a weight on our shoulders, or a pain in our chest.
-As we recently discussed with love, heartbreak can have a very real physical effect on your body.
+When a loved one leaves us, no matter how it may be, we feel it very genuinely.
+It can feel like a weight on our shoulders or pain in our chest.
+As we recently discussed with love, heartbreak can have a genuine physical effect on your body.
 As a matter of fact, heartbreak can even kill you.
 It’s a terrible thing to go through, but an inevitability of life.
 What does heartbreak do to you exactly?
 It can have a wide range of effects, both psychologically and physically, as the chemicals in your body attempt to balance themselves.

 “What Does Heartbreak Do to Me?”

 The American Heart Association refers to heartbreak as “Broken Heart Syndrome,” stress-induced cardiomyopathy or takotsubo cardiomyopathy.
 They note that Broken Heart Syndrome can strike even if you’re healthy, and is triggered by the loss of a loved one, or when a relationship ends.
 The syndrome is very treatable, and the risk is low (but still very real).
 Broken Heart Syndrome is characterized by a potential for severe, sudden heart failure.
 Its symptoms are more common in men than women, but that should neither increase nor decrease the worry in either gender.
 Broken Heart Syndrome might be mistaken for a heart attack, as the symptoms are very similar.
 The major differentiating factor between the two is the cause: a heart attack can occur suddenly but is preceded by other cardiovascular problems.
 Broken Heart Syndrome can lead to heart failure, but doesn’t require a history of heart problems.